-14. Encourages the Human Rights Council to continue considering how to ensure follow up to the work of the former Subcommission on the Promotion and
+11. Encourages the Human Rights Council to continue considering how to ensure follow-up to the work of the former Subcommission on the Promotion and Protection of Human Rights on the right to development, in accordance with the relevant provisions of the resolutions adopted by the General Assembly and the Commission on Human Rights and in compliance with decisions to be taken by the Council;

-&lt;sup>17 See E/CN.4/2002/28/Rev.1, sect.
+&lt;sup>18 See E/CN.4/2002/28/Rev.1, sect.
 VIII.A.